 - For website management, InterServer uses a well-known and widely used cPanel.
 It is considered to be the most beginner-friendly website management dashboard.
 So no matter your level of experience, you will be able to set up and operate your site smoothly.

 - InterServer is one of very few providers to offer reasonable month-to-month billing prices.
 So if you’d like to check the provider without a long-term commitment, a monthly billing option won’t break your bank.

-What you get from InterServer has 3 shared hosting packages with prices starting as low as $2.50/mo (with a discount) up to $19.95/mo.
+What you get from InterServer has 3 shared hosting packages with prices starting as low as $2.50/month (with a discount) up to $19.95/month.